LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-buddha-anthony-joseph-and-the-spasm-band/index.md

 banner:
   - >-
     imported/nanas-sunday-jams-buddha-anthony-joseph-and-the-spasm-band/image1260.jpeg
-description: >-
-  Banner artwork by the majestic Trav, all of Nana&#39;s jams are gathered in&nbsp;this playlist.
+description: "Banner artwork by the majestic Trav, all of Nana's jams are gathered in\_this playlist.
 Yes Yes Yes Sunday Jammers.
-Feels like it&rsquo;s been a while.
+Feels like it’s been a while.
 How are you doing?
 How are you feeling?
-Hope you are managing to stay upright in the madness and that some of the Sunday Jams have been aiding your journeying. [...]Read More...
+Hope you are managing to stay upright in the madness and that some of the Sunday Jams have been aiding your journeying. [...]Read More..."
 published: true
 tags: feature
 featured: false